The Cadet (newspaper)

-The Cadet (Cadet Newspaper) (also called The Keydet from 1907 to 1934 and The VMI Cadet from 1934 to 1994) is a bi-weekly student newspaper published by Virginia Military Institute Cadets.
+The Cadet (also called The Keydet from 1907 to 1934 and The VMI Cadet from 1934 to 1994) is a bi-weekly student newspaper published by Virginia Military Institute Cadets.
 In May 2021, The Cadet was restarted by cadets who wanted a newspaper to coincide with their graduation ceremony.
 Since then, the cadet has been staffed by current VMI cadets, and is financially supported by donations.
 On October 29, 2021, The Cadet announced that it was a recognized IRS 501(c)(3).
-This was done to ensure that members of The Cadet staff maintain independence from VMI's Office of Communications and Marketing in order to afford The Cadet's Staff complete and total editorial control.
+This was done to ensure that members of The Cadet staff maintain independence from VMI's Office of Communications and Marketing in order to afford The Cadet's Staff complete editorial control.
 In October 2021, The Cadet was accepted into the Virginia Press Association (VPA) and the cadets who operate the newspaper all carry Virginia State Police Press IDs.
 The Cadet is owned by The Cadet Foundation, INC and is published with the assistance of the Lexington News-Gazette.

 According to Henry A. Wise’s definitive history of VMI, Drawing Out the Man: The VMI Story, The Cadet began as a monthly magazine from 1871 to 1873 after which publication was paused and was revived briefly in 1890 – 1891.
 From its start in the first known edition of March 1871, the focus of The Cadet has been on the life of the cadets as students.
 In comparing the publication and its student readership to other colleges, the original editors wrote: “So cadet-life is student-life, but our experience and our traditions are racy with their own particular flavor.”
 The Cadet also serves a critical purpose in chronicling the VMI experience of cadets and alumni.
 The Cadet transformed to a newspaper format with the first known initial newspaper format publication in 1907.